0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Assetnote Research - How an Obscure PHP Footgun Led to RCE in Craft CMS.md

 ---
 author: Assetnote Research
+aliases:
-aliases: [How an Obscure PHP Footgun Led to RCE in Craft CMS]
+  - How an Obscure PHP Footgun Led to RCE in Craft CMS
-tags: [readwise/articles]
+tags:
+  - readwise/articles
 url: https://www.assetnote.io/resources/research/how-an-obscure-php-footgun-led-to-rce-in-craft-cms?__readwiseLocation
-date: 2025-02-26
+created: 2025-02-26
 ---
 # How an Obscure PHP Footgun Led to RCE in Craft CMS